preterag/pipecdn/docs/REFERRAL_GUIDE.md

 To generate your own referral code:

-1. Make sure your Pipe PoP node is running and has a good reputation score
+1. Make sure your pipe-pop is running and has a good reputation score
 2. Run the following command:
    ```bash
    ./bin/pipe-pop --gen-referral-route